mbaze/Z80-Bits/iterative-fixed-point-division.md

 the approach introduced here repeatedly refines an approximation using only additions and shifts.
 The quotient emerges through successive iteration because it is a stable fixed point of the recursive equation.

-To explain the idea, let’s consider division by 3:
+To explain the idea, letâ€™s consider division by 3:

 y = x / 3